cs3217-2223/problem-set-4-tau-bar/README.md

 ```

 This forces each subclass to implement custom collision logic with the new subclass in order to conform to `MSKPhysicsBody`.

-Hence, following OCP since we did not modify the `collide(with: MSKPhysicsBody)` method in any of the subclasses, but rather extended the `MSKPhysicsBody` class by adding `collide(with body: NewMSKPhysicsBody)`.
+The pros of this method is that it follows OCP since we did not modify the `collide(with: MSKPhysicsBody)` method in any of the subclasses, but rather extended the `MSKPhysicsBody` class by adding `collide(with body: NewMSKPhysicsBody)`.

+The cons of this method is that it is more complex than the switch statement method, and requires more code.
+On top of that, the flow of execution of the program is not immediately clear unless the developer is aware about how double dispatch works.

 ##### Choice
 I chose to use double dispatch method.
+The reaason being that it is less prone to errors, since it doesn't cause runtime errors if the developer made an error, but rather the error can be caught in compile time.

 #### 3. How MSKView and MSKScene are linked
 There are two possible ways, one is to let all communication between the MSKView and MSKScene go through the View Controller or allow MSKView and MSKScene to update each other.